miguelrincon/miguelrincon.github.io/index.md

 ### Get in touch!

 I am not hard to find!
-Feel free to contact me on LinkedIn, Github or StackOverflow (not a big Facebook user)
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/miguelrincon/), [Github](https://github.com/miguelrincon/) or [StackOverflow](https://stackoverflow.com/users/777539/miguelr).